mate153/face-recognize-app/README.md

 git clone https://github.com/mate153/face-recognize-app.git
 ```

-2. Open two terminal windows and navigate to the project directory in both:
+2. Open two terminal windows and navigate to the project directory in both, if you are not there:

 ```bash
 cd face-recognize-app